 Freezing the white chocolate ahead of time makes it easier to grind up into miniscule, easily meltable and mixable pieces.
 And blending it with the powdered ingredients makes it harder for the chunks of chocolate to stick together as they get cut.
 They get coated with the powder, and don't clump together.
 It works perfectly.

-Next, I'm planning to add a few drops of peppermint extract to make a peppermint white hot chocolate mix!
+Next, I'm planning to add a few drops of peppermint extract to make a peppermint white chocolate cocoa mix recipe!
 I'd just use the same technique I used for making my mint flavor Mixie Sticks hot cocoa mix-ins a few years ago.
 There's something just so good about white chocolate with mint.

 What flavors would you add in?
 Pumpkin spice?